apache/cloudstack-documentation/source/adminguide/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 CloudStack allows the configuration of limits on a domain basis.
 With a
-domain limit in place, all Users still have their account limits.
+domain limit in place, all Users still have their Account limits.
 They
 are additionally limited, as a group, to not exceed the resource limits
 set on their domain.
-Domain limits aggregate the usage of all accounts
+Domain limits aggregate the usage of all Accounts
-in the domain as well as all the accounts in all the sub-domains of that
+in the domain as well as all the Accounts in all the sub-domains of that
 domain.
 Limits set at the root domain level apply to the sum of resource
-usage by the accounts in all the domains and sub-domains below that root
+usage by the Accounts in all the domains and sub-domains below that root
 domain.

 To set a domain limit: